 Like plants, it is best to wait until the system is cycled and the biofilter is fully functioning before adding fish to your aquaponics system.
 There are several essential factors that you should consider in caring for fish in your aquaponics.
 These factors are:

 1. Fish Selection

-You must acclimatize new fish to the water in your fish tank to avoid fish stress.
+Acclimatize new fish to the water in your fish tank to avoid fish stress.
 To acclimatize the fish, slowly allow the temperature to balance by floating the sealed transportation bags with the fish inside the fish tank.
-Do this for 15 minutes and add a small amount of water from the tank to the transport water with the fish to slowly acclimate fish.
-This should only take at least 15 minutes, and then you can add the fish to the fish tank.
+Do this for 15 minutes and add a small amount of water from the tank to the transport water with the fish to slowly acclimate the fish.
+This should take at least 15 minutes, and you can add the fish to the fish tank.

 3. Fish Feeding

 - During the grow-out stages, the recommended fish feeding rate is 1 to 2 percent of their body weight per day.
-So, if the fish stocking density is 10 to 20 kg per 264 gallons, you need to provide 200 g of fish feed per day.
+So, if the fish stocking density is 10 to 20 kg per 264 gallons, you must provide 200 g of fish feed daily.

-- Small fish (like 50 g tilapia fingerling) during the first two to three months eat about 3 percent of their body weight per day.
+- During the first two to three months, small fish (like 50 g tilapia fingerling) eat about 3 percent of their body weight daily.
 So if you have an initial stocking of 40 fingerlings and weigh 2000 g together, they will consume approximately 60 g of fish feed per day.

 - After two to three months, the feeding rate will be 80 to 100 g of fish feed per day.
 (It is because the 40 fingerlings will have grown to 80 to 100 g each, and the total weight will be 3200 to 4000 g)

 The primary indicator of fish health in your aquaponics system is their behavior.
 It is essential to recognize the behavior of your fish and look for signs of fish stress, disease, and parasites to maintain healthy fish.

 Here are some tips on maintaining healthy fish in your aquaponics system: